Tube bundle vibration analysis program

 1. Fluid-elastic instability

-The individual tubes of the tube bundle are fluid-elastically coupled to each other via the fluid in between like via springs.
+The individual tubes of the tube bundle are fluid-elastically coupled to each other via the fluid between them, as if by springs.
 Characteristic is a suddenly very large amplitude increase at a critical speed

 The results are Short-term damage due to damage to the tube-tube sheet joint, impact of the tubes against adjacent tubes and impact of the tubes against the baffle plates